-In 2018 The City of Boca Raton partnered with the 501c3 United Solar Neighbors who organized a solar co-op in Palm Beach County.
+In 2018 and 2021 The City of Boca Raton partnered with the 501c3 United Solar Neighbors who organized a solar co-op in Palm Beach County.
 Joining the co-op is an opportunity to learn more about solar panels, speak to homeowners who have installed systems, and get help through the process of purchasing and installing.
 Joining to co-op is not a commitment to purchase panels.
 Learn more about Solar Co-Ops on Solar United Neighbor’s website and keep and eye out for future opportunities.

 Residents of Boca Raton can participate in the county’s Property Assessed Clean Energy (PACE) program.
 PACE is a financing option which covers the upfront costs of the installation of solar panels, paid back as a non-ad valorem fee on the property tax bill.
 For more information, visit the PACE page on the City’s Sustainability site.

 Solar Investment Tax Credit

 A Federal tax credit is available for investments in solar energy.
 Solar energy systems purchased in 2021 or 2022 are eligible for a 26% tax credit.
 Systems purchased in 2023 will be eligible for a 22% credit.
 The tax credit is scheduled to expire after 2023.
 Consult your tax professional for more information.